BOJ chief upbeat on Asia's economy, points to bank resilience

 "The risks Asia faces are smaller than those for other regions," Ueda told a briefing after attending a meeting of finance leaders from the ASEAN+3 - which comprises the 10-member Association of Southeast Asian Nations (ASEAN) and Japan, China and South Korea.

-Asia has been among few bright spots in the global economy as China's rebound, thanks to the end to COVID-19 lockdowns, underpin the region's consumption and exports.
+Asia has been among the few bright spots in the global economy as China's rebound, thanks to the end of COVID-19 lockdowns, underpins the region's consumption and exports.

-The ASEAN+3 economies grew by 3.2 per cent in 2022 and is expected to expand by 4.6 per cent in 2023, led by robust domestic demand, the group's joint statement said on Tuesday.
+The ASEAN+3 economies grew by 3.2 per cent in 2022 and are expected to expand by 4.6 per cent in 2023, led by robust domestic demand, the group's joint statement said on Tuesday.

 But Ueda said the group's finance leaders also discussed risks associated with China's outlook.